le-nicolas/Calendar/README.md

 # Calendar

 ![Screenshot 2025-01-26 170106](https://github.com/user-attachments/assets/a3ceeebb-7706-441f-af52-59c5aea27675)
+>Snippet of my work load in the month of February as of January 26,2025 :(

 This project is a dynamic calendar application that allows users to add, view, and delete notes for specific dates.
 The application is built using HTML, CSS, JavaScript, and Python with Flask as the backend server.